Captain Bartolo Montador

 Bart brings a Galleon for Hot Shot and after that it gets tricky.
 His feat (usually) buys his army a turn free from melee retaliation.
 He then hopes the Galleon blows away enough of the opposing army that his force rolls over everything.
 Once it was one of the best ARM skews in the games but is now nothing special.
 The key is to ensure your army is capable of dishing out massive damage because presenting a whole lot of high ARM models and hoping to weather the storm and grind it out is not going to work.

-- Soldiers of Fortune You get Mark the Target on solos to go with your Galleon or Blockader.
-However, there aren't any solos you'd want to take just to run them up the board.
+You get Mark the Target on solos to go with your Galleon or Blockader.
+However, there aren't any solos you'd want to take that can also act as Mark Target bots.
 Also, since Bart does not support Steelheads at all, they will die very fast.

 Bart is a jack caster through and through; Batten works best with already tough jacks, Broadside with ranged jacks, and The Talion Charter and Powder Monkeys like Privateer jacks.